mastodon/blog/content/posts/2018-06-24_How-to-become-a-successful-artist-on-Mastodon/index.md

 - art
 ---

-I follow many talented artists, and over my 2 years on the platform, I have noticed some common patterns between them that may help a newcomer find their audience, too.
+I follow many talented artists on Mastodon, and over my 2 years of being on the platform I have noticed some common patterns that may help a newcomer find their audience on here, too.

 ### Introduce yourself

 A lot of the toots that get shared around widely are artists' introductions.
 It may sound odd coming from larger, more faceless platforms like Twitter, but Mastodon communities are more tight-knit, and a new community member saying hello is genuinely appreciated.
 You may describe who you are, where you come from, link your past work or profiles, and include a few examples of your work.
-Just like everywhere else, pretty pictures attract eyeballs.
+Just like everywhere else, pretty pictures attract eyes.

 {{< mastodon "https://mastodon.art/@DearMsDear/98993992919148846" >}}